gdamdam/iagitup/README.md

-# iagitup - v1.5 - archive a git repository from GitHub to the Internet Archive
+# iagitup - v1.5 - a python command line tool to archive a GitHub repository to the Internet Archive

-A command line tool to archive a git repository from GitHub to the Internet Archive.
-The script downloads the GitHub repository, creates a [git bundle](https://git-scm.com/docs/git-bundle) and uploads it on an Internet Archive item with metadata from the GitHub API and the README.md
+The python script downloads the GitHub repository, creates a [git bundle](https://git-scm.com/docs/git-bundle) and uploads it on an Internet Archive item with metadata from the GitHub API and a description from the repository readme.

 ## Install iagitup